johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2015-02-27-hey-tsconfigjson-where-have-you-been/index.md

 authors: johnnyreilly
 tags: [tsconfig.json, typescript]
 hide_table_of_contents: false
+description: 'The creation of a "tsconfig.json" file will eliminate the need for "reference" comments when using TypeScript, reducing barriers between IDEs.'
 ---

 Sometimes, you just miss things.
 Something seismic happens and you had no idea.
 So it was with `tsconfig.json`.